luizgdsmdev/Javascript-studies/basics/prototype/intro.md

 And some more.

 #### Prototype Characteristics: The Prototype Chain
 The **Prototype Chain** works as a road, a chain of events that starts at the object level, **checking for its own properties and methods**.
-If **not found**, it goes through the **Prototype Chain** by checking the prototype of the object it inherited, and if it doesn't find again, keeps the process until it reaches the ``Object.prototype``, the origin proto for every object in JavaScript, meaning that it reaches the hights level of the search.
+If **not found**, it goes through the **Prototype Chain** by checking the prototype of the object it inherited, and if it doesn't find again, keeps the process until it reaches the ``Object.prototype``, the origin proto for every object in JavaScript, meaning that it reaches the highest level of the search.
 - If the property or method is found, the call returns its value;
 - if not found, it keeps checking the nearest proto inherited until the element is found or reaches ``Object.prototype``.
 If the element of the search **was never found**, the return will be ``undefined``, meaning it doesn't exist in the referred **Prototype Chain**.